-After two-and-a-half years of working toward a business finance degree that he was not excited about, Spencer Shwetz decided to drop out of college in August 2014 despite his 3.4 grade point average.
+After two-and-a-half years of working toward a business finance degree that he was not excited about, Spencer Shwetz decided to drop out of college despite his 3.4 grade point average.
 He had been living at home and commuting to college, and he continued living at home after leaving school.

 By October, Spencer’s parents had decided it was time for him to leave home.